abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

       if index == 0:
         self.head = self.head.next
         return self.head

+      counter = 0
+      current = self.head
+      previous = None # to keep track of the previous node so we can update the `.next` pointer of the previous node to point to the next node

       # traverse the list until we reach the wanted node or the end of the list
       while counter != index and current: